michaelkarachewski/ticket-triage-agent/README.txt

 • Cost based on token usage and model pricing

 Why agent evals are different:
-Traditional ML (e.g., CV) or Model Evals has fixed ground truth.
-Agent workflows have branching logic and shared state, so evals are rule-based instead of exact matching.
+Agent workflows can have complex branching logic, so evals aren't trying to match plan steps exactly from ground truth.
-We’re not testing what steps the plan contains (requiring ground truth, deterministic), but whether the plan adheres to the system designed
+Instead, I'm testing whether the plan adheres to designed system by checking if the end result matches expected variable state.
+For example, was a notification dispatched for a high priority ticket.

 Recommended number of evals: